 Students may choose to take a Leave of Absence by not taking a course during one of the teaching sessions (quads).
 Students must communicate their decision to take a Leave of Absence by emailing the BGS Graduate Assistant (gradassist@bethanygu.edu).
-A maximum number of 3 consecutive terms may be deferred.
-A student who has not enrolled for a course after 3 consecutive deferred terms will be unenrolled from BGU Graduate Studies Program and must reapply.
+A maximum number of 2 consecutive terms may be deferred.
+Should a student need to defer for a third consecutive term, approval must be obtained from the Dean of Graduate Studies.
+A student who has not enrolled for a course after 3 consecutive deferred terms will be withdrawn from BGU Graduate Studies Program and must reapply.